Are Contacts Recyclable?

 Before you send off your used contacts for recycling, it’s important that they are properly cleaned first.
 Start by removing any dirt or debris from the lenses with a soft tissue before soaking them in specific cleaning solution made specifically for cleaning and disinfecting soft lenses.
 Once this step is completed, the lenses must be dried completely before placing them into their respective cases for proper storage until ready for delivery to an authorized recycler near you..

-Similarly, see if you can recycle compostable containers.
+Similarly, see if you can recycle cotton.

 Potential Areas of Concern with Recycling Contacts